Thursday, February 02, 2012

 Shiny glass counters.
 Bright colours supposed to make one feel cheerful.
 Cling-foil wrapped.
 Insipid.
 Cold.
 That goes for the food as well.

 Sit down on the chrome chairs with their ultra-last high gloss polish and you notice that the eyes have followed you in.
 15 minutes into the ritual hour-long wait for the food to arrive you realize that the supposedly disembodied eyes have voices.
 LOUD voices.
 And the theme of the confab is YOU!
-All of you.
+Every single one of you.
 This is no sotto voce discourse either.
 Everything from tip of your toes upwards has come under careful scrutiny and is now being opined upon with noisy animation punctuated with gasps.
-Which, obviously, you regard with a studied, condescending disdain.
+Which, obviously, you all regard with a studied, condescending disdain.
 And then out come the camera phones..
 This cant be for real!
 This cannot be happening!
 You girls outnumber them for heaven’s sake!
 And if that isn’t enough you are sharing the table with a dozen or more guys.

 But it is.